 Why we want to relieve your pain immediately is easily understood!
 But why are we so focused on saving your tooth?
 It’s because when you’re missing a tooth, the neighboring teeth must work harder to help you chew and bite, and the extra stress may cause them to fracture.
 Remaining teeth will also drift into the gap left behind by the missing tooth, negatively affecting the way your teeth and jaws fit together, which can cause jaw and face pain, difficulty eating and speaking, and more!

-We know that for some people, endodontics or root canal therapy has a bad reputation, but we can guarantee that’s a hangover from days long gone.
+We know that for some people, endodontics or root canal therapy has a bad reputation, but with advancements in technology, the procedure has been refined over the yeras.
 At Daniels Parkway Dental, we ensure your comfort.
 Before your treatment, we’ll always discuss sedation options with you and help you to choose the one that works best for you.